PeiranHan/PeiranHan.github.io/content/post/hybrid_flowshop_lb/index.md

 list2 = [item[1] for item in job_data]
 list3 = [item[2] for item in job_data]

-k=2  # In each stage, we have 2 parallel processing machine.
+k=2  # In each stage, we have 2 parallel processing machines.

 # For each stage, we have：
 stage_based_lowerbound1 = math.ceil(stage_lb(list1, list2, list3,k))